This is the multi-page printable view of this section. Click here to print.

 Service Overview

-Virtual Server Auto-Scaling is a service that automatically scales resources up or down according to demand.
-You can add or terminate the number of servers running the application according to predefined conditions or schedule.
+Virtual Server Auto-Scaling is a service that automatically scales resources up or down based on demand.
+You can add or terminate servers running the application according to predefined conditions or schedules.

-Auto-Scaling Group uses a pre-created Launch Configuration as a pre-configuration template to create servers, and can adjust and manage the number of servers.
-It adjusts so that the number does not fall below the specified minimum number of servers or exceed the maximum number of servers.
+An Auto-Scaling Group uses a pre-created Launch Configuration as a configuration template to launch servers, and can adjust and manage the number of servers.
+It adjusts to ensure the number of servers does not fall below the specified minimum or exceed the specified maximum.

-If you register a schedule with Auto-Scaling Group, you can set the number of servers according to the predetermined schedule.
+If you register a schedule with an Auto-Scaling Group, you can set the number of servers according to the specified schedule.
 If you register a policy, you can increase or decrease the number of servers based on predefined conditions.

 Features

-Easy and convenient computing environment configuration: Through the web-based Console, users can easily configure the required computing environment themselves via Self Service, from creating Launch Configurations to creating/modifying/deleting Auto-Scaling Groups.
+Easy and convenient computing environment setup: Through a web-based Console, users can easily configure the required computing environment themselves via Self Service, from creating Launch Configurations to creating/modifying/deleting Auto-Scaling Groups.

-Elastic Resource Usage: You can elastically use computing resources according to the service’s load and usage.
-Users can schedule resource usage for predictable specific time periods, and can adjust resource usage to prepare for temporary connections from an unspecified large number of users.
+Elastic Resource Usage: Computing resources can be used elastically according to the service load and usage.
+Users can schedule resource usage for predictable specific time periods, and can adjust resource consumption to accommodate temporary access by an unspecified large number of users.

-Availability Improvement: Virtual Server Auto-Scaling adjusts resources to match variable demand so that the traffic required by the user can always be processed.
+Availability Improvement: Virtual Server Auto-Scaling provides a function that adjusts resources to match variable demand so that the traffic required by the user can always be handled.
 Through this, users can achieve improved application performance and availability.

 Service Architecture Diagram